 Widely recognized as one of the most creative and influential musicians of the 20th century, Jimi Hendrix (1942 – 1970) pioneered the explosive possibilities of the electric guitar.
 Hendrix’s innovative style of combining fuzz, feedback and controlled distortion created a new musical form.
 Hendrix first gained fame in Great Britain with his group, The Jimi Hendrix Experience, and began touring U.S. music festivals in 1967.
 His renegade version of “Star Spangled Banner” performed at Woodstock in 1969 stunned audiences and lives on as a statement of an era torn by the Vietnam War and the assassinations of revered Civil Rights leaders and politicians.

-Watch excerpts and outtakes from Jimi Hendrix: Hear My Train A Comin’ (2013).
+Watch full film and see outtakes from Jimi Hendrix: Hear My Train A Comin’ (2013).

 7. Sidney Poitier

 Throughout the 1950s, Sidney Poitier (b.
 1927) made some of the most important and controversial movies of the time.
 Addressing issues of racial equality abroad, he made Cry, The Beloved Country, about apartheid in South Africa.
 He later took on problems closer to home in Blackboard Jungle and especially The Defiant Ones, about two escaped prisoners who must overcome issues of race in their struggle for freedom.
 In 1964, Sidney Poitier became the first African American to win an Academy Award in the Best Actor category for Lilies of the Field (1963).